0mWindyBug/0mWindyBug.github.io/_posts/2024-07-12-RansomGuard.md

 ### PreCreate
 Up until now we filtered out any request not asking for write access.
-Let's add a context boolean DeleteOnClose , and mark it if the file delete on close flag is set.
+Time to extend our driver to filter requests for delete on close, or requests for delete access.

+And our updated context strcuture

 ## Dealing with variation 3 (not implemented)